rampa069/paseVGA/README.md

 Comment out the 'load_speccy' line in Setup to boot normally or change the SNA file and startup address in Tapes.INO

- Look/change plaedefs.h to change vga, keyboard and buzzer pins
+ Look/change paledefs.h to change vga, keyboard and buzzer pins

 Bugs: